yadenis/DCO-Comment-Attachment/README.md

 # Changelog
 ## 2.2.0
 - Added drag and drop support for attachment input field.
 - Improved "Link thumbnail?" option.
-Link to a new tab and an attachment page is now supported.
+Link to a new tab (thank you [@graylaurenm](https://github.com/graylaurenm)) and an attachment page is now supported.
 - Fixed bug with "Manually moderate comments with attachments" option.
 - Removed "Attach to commented post?" option from the Settings page.
 You can use the `dco_ca_attach_to_post` filter instead.